 - Knowingly traffic another person with the intent to or knowledge that the other person will be subject to forced labor or services

 - Knowingly benefit, financially or by receiving anything of value, from participation in a venture that has engaged in an act of human trafficking

 If you are found guilty of involvement in human trafficking on any level, your life can come to a screeching halt through lengthy prison sentences, enormous fines, and social stigma that can plague you for many years to come.
-Therefore, if you find yourself charged with any type of human trafficking crime in Arizona, you should immediately consult an experienced, reputable defense attorney who will aggressively fight to make sure your rights are being upheld throughout every phase of the legal process.
+Therefore, if you find yourself charged with any type of human trafficking crime in Phoenix, you should immediately consult an experienced, reputable defense attorney who will aggressively fight to make sure your rights are being upheld throughout every phase of the legal process.